padus/ecowitt/readme.md

     That's because this driver has not been installed yet and the hub has nowhere to forward the data to.

-2. In "Drivers Code" add the new Ecowitt Gateway and Sensor drivers:
+2. In "Drivers Code" add the new Ecowitt Gateway and RF Sensor drivers:

     <img src="https://i.imgur.com/F66oitb.png">